nrwl/nx/docs/shared/deprecated/print-affected.md

 # print-affected

 **Deprecated:** Use `nx show projects --affected`, `nx affected --graph -t build` or `nx graph --affected` depending on which best suits your use case.
-The `print-affected` command will be removed in Nx 19.
+The `print-affected` command was removed in Nx 19.

 Prints information about the projects and targets affected by changes